BrielC/MMM-DHT-Sensors/README.md

 ## Notes

 Take care not to install your DHT too close to the Rpi.
-I had a problem where the WiFi cip on the Rpi induced EMF into the DHT sensor giving me false triggers.
+I had a problem where the WiFi chip on the Rpi induced EMF into the DHT sensor giving me false triggers.
 7cm should be fine